Destaq/destaq.github.io/_posts/2022-04-26-100-days-of-tracking.md

 - [微信读书](https://weread.qq.com/): aforementioned Chinese reading app.
 The platform to use, with the best quality of Chinese content.
 Everything is free (you just need to do some daily check-ins) except for some xianxia/wuxia/xuanhuan stuff as of the latest update.
 Luckily, the premium subscription cost pennies.
 Lots better than other learner-based solutions as you can interact with natives, have a much better UI, wider range of books, and more.

 #### Writing
-Barely did any writing out of the requirements I have for school.
+Barely did any writing outside of the requirements I have for school.
 But a few tools I can recommend are [r/WriteStreakCN](reddit.com/r/WriteStreakCN) (used for my [fiction writing](https://simonilincev.com/webnovels) project) and [LangCorrect](https://langcorrect.com/).

 ### Tracking